 The area around termini station often suffers a bad reputation because of lack of charm, traffic and run down buildings.
 However, it is a good place to stay in Rome with family if you need easy access to the station and it does have some good addresses.

-A large, beautiful hotel conveniently situated close to termini station.
+A large, beautiful family friendly hotel in Rome Termini area, conveniently situated just in front of the Termini station.
 It caters for families with large family rooms, some of them interconnecting.

-Where to stay in Rome with kids: Other areas
+Where to stay in Rome with kids on a budget: other areas

 Among my favourites, there are the areas around La Sapienza University and between Porta Pia / Villa Torlonia.
 Staying in these areas means you will need to rely on public transport but I believe the pleasure of our surroundings will compensate the inconvenience.